wp-plugins/customericare-livechat/readme.txt

 After you install the plugin and create an account you simply log on to app.customericare.com.
 Then you can monitor your website’s visitors and chat with them!

-= Is it free? =

-Yes it is.
-You can also use premium features if you’re a power user!

 = How many agents can I have? =

 You can add as many agents as you want.